adobe/xmp-toolkit-rs/README.md

 The self-tests for this library can be run with `cargo test` in the root of this repo.

+## Contributing

+Contributions are welcomed!
+Read the [Contributing Guide](./CONTRIBUTING.md) for more information.

 ## License

 This project is licensed under the Apache V2 License or the MIT License, at your option.
-See the LICENSE-MIT and LICENSE-APACHE files for more information.
+See the [LICENSE-MIT](./LICENSE-MIT) and [LICENSE-APACHE](./LICENSE-APACHE) files for more information.